Roger Waters: 2023 documentary alleging antisemitism

 In September 2023, a documentary alleging antisemitism by Waters, The Dark Side of Roger Waters, directed by John Ware, was released by the British group Campaign Against Antisemitism.
 It includes accounts from Waters's past collaborators, including the Wall producer Bob Ezrin, who say Waters made offensive remarks about Jewish people.
 In a separate statement, Ezrin said he did not object to Waters's challenging Israeli policy, but that "if your language directly or by implication promotes the eradication of the world's only Jewish state, then that is absolutely antisemitism in my book".
 Waters responded in a statement that he was "frequently mouthy and prone to irreverence" but not antisemitic, and that the film misrepresented his views.
+The documentary also included allegations by Waters's former saxophonist Norbert Stachel that Waters referred to vegetarian food as "Jew food" and mocked Stachel's grandmother, who had been murdered in the Holocaust.

 According to the documentary, in a 2010 email to his crew, Waters described his idea for the inflatable pig to be floated above his gigs, which would have the words "dirty kyke", "follow the money" and "Scum" written on it.
 In response, Waters said that the "offensive words I referenced... were my brainstorming ideas on how to make the evils and horrors of fascism and extremism apparent", and "not the manifestation of any underlying bigotry as the film suggests".

-Ware sued for libel after Waters called him a "lying, conniving Zionist mouthpiece" and had also accused him of "cheerleading the genocide of Palestinians" in an interview on Al Jazeera.
-On 25 February 2025, a London High Court judge ruled that Waters' comments were in fact antisemitic and defamatory, and advanced the case towards trial.
+Ware sued Waters and Al Jazeera Media Network for libel over comments Waters made in a February 2024 interview on Al Jazeera, including calling Ware a "lying, conniving Zionist mouthpiece" and accusing him of "cheerleading the genocide of the Palestinian people".
+On 25 February 2025, Mrs Justice Eady ruled on preliminary issues of meaning, finding that the statements complained of were defamatory at common law, and that Waters's descriptions of Ware as "cheerleading" genocide and as being among the "pro-genociders" would be understood as statements of fact that Ware positively supported genocide.
+The case was allowed to proceed.